IBM/platinum-demos/docs/tech-sales-enablement-preparing-for-a-compliance-pov/demo-instructions.md

 Below is a list of pre-requisites that need to be setup prior to beginning this PoV.

-* Continuous compliance scanning tool that outputs OSCAL formatted assessments
+* Continuous compliance scanning tool that outputs OSCAL formatted assessments such as:
     * DRTConfidence
     * CyberArk
     * RegScale